2015 Environmental Excellence Awardees

 Friends of Accotink Creek is a nonprofit volunteer organization dedicated to restoring, promoting and protecting the water quality, natural habitat and ecological well-being of this watershed.
 The organization is recognized for an impressive range of efforts, including twice-yearly cleanups at key points along a 15-mile range of the creek; implementing a freshwater mussel rescue program; partnering with county agencies, Northern Virginia Soil and Water Conservation District, and private sector entities on stream restoration projects; and rescuing plants in conjunction with a stream restoration project construction site.

-McLean Trees Foundation is a semi-autonomous working committee of the McLean Citizens Association.
+McLean Trees Foundation was founded in 1970 as a semi-autonomous working committee of the McLean Citizens Association before incorporating in 2004 as a tax-exempt, non-profit organization.
 The organization is recognized for its efforts in support of the maintenance, restoration and enhancement of McLean’s urban forest, both on public and private property, including planting of thousands of trees and shrubs in parks, on school grounds, at government sites, in commercial corridors, in residential areas, on traffic islands and along sidewalk rights-of-way; community outreach and volunteer efforts supporting tree maintenance/care; and creating the McLean Neighborhood Tree Program through which trees are planted in front yards of residences.